Working with Animations in PowerPoint Library

 Using pptxDoc As IPresentation = Presentation.Open("Sample.pptx")

-'Iterate the slide
+'Retrieve the slide

 Dim slide As ISlide = pptxDoc.Slides(0)

-'Iterate the shape
+'Retrieve the shape

 Dim shape As IShape = TryCast(slide.Shapes(0), IShape)

-'Iterate the sequence
+'Access the animation sequence

 Dim sequence As ISequence = slide.Timeline.MainSequence